Queen Street Buildings: Old William Bursill's Shop, Legacy House

 Dating to the 1840s, a pair of two-storey townhouses, separated by a wide coach drive off Queen Street.
 The central opening on the ground floor boasts two large timber gates, which were opened to allow horse-drawn vehicles access to the stables that once stood at the rear of the building.
 Cast iron Ionic columns support the sturdy verandah.
-Architect Morton Herman restored the building in 1964.
+Morton Herman restored the building in 1964.

 Heritage listing

 The Queen Street Buildings are among the earliest buildings surviving in Campbelltown, which was one of the first centres of population to be established outside of Sydney.
 The buildings were owned and used by many families who played a leading role in the foundations and development of Campbelltown during the 19th Century.

 The buildings retain a good deal of evidence about the way of life at the time they were constructed, the buildings were one of the first instances of the State Government buying privately owned property for the purpose of conservation.
 The Cumberland County Council purchased them in 1963, and was seen as a landmark movement in the history of the conservation movement in NSW.
 The Buildings were also among the first to be given an A classification by the National Trust.

 Of the remaining Georgian design building left in Australia, even fewer are of the standard which is seen in the Queen Street terraces, they are examples of commercial and domestic buildings from the 19th Century.

 Queen Street Buildings was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

-Queen Street terraces 288-294 are significant because together they constitute one of the very few relatively intact Georgian Style townscapes in NSW.
+Queen Street terraces 288–294 are significant because together they constitute one of the very few relatively intact Georgian Style townscapes in NSW.

 The buildings were occupied by several families who were intimately connected with the development of Campbelltown during the 19th Century.

 They occupy a section of Queen Street which became the focus of commercial town life following the subdivision of the Bradbury Estate in the 1840s.

 These buildings are believed to be among the first to be acquired and restored by the NSW Government for the purpose of conserving the states environmental heritage, and therefore represent an impact landmark in the history of conservation.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The buildings retain much of the fabric of the major phases of development since their construction in the mid 19th Century including several outbuildings and archaeological relics.

 The buildings and site are physical reminders of the history of the town of Campbelltown.

 The Queen Street historic precinct makes an important contribution to the quality of the streetscape of Campbelltown.

 The site is a valuable archaeological resource with potential to add to existing knowledge about early life in Campbelltown.